zayronxio/Mkos-Big-Sur/README.md

 -   Xfce4
 # Install

-download the latest version from "Files".
-you will get a compressed file in ".tar.xz", unzip in your HOME in the folder
+download the latest version from ["Pling.com".](https://www.pling.com/p/1400021/#files-panel) you will get a compressed file in ".tar.xz", unzip in your HOME in the folder

     .icons